Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

-Figure \ref{fig:wide2}a shows the coordination number field $z$ on the spheres of the system for $f=5$ and $\theta=\ang{20}$.
+Figure \ref{fig:wide2}a shows the coordination number $z$ of the system for $W/d=40$ and $\theta=\ang{20}$.
 This figure corresponds to a sequence for different extraction numbers ($n$ values) from the system's initial state until it collapses.
 For the initial condition ($n=0$), there is a considerable amount of particles with less than 6 contacts.
 However, this loss of contacts does not indicate a departure from the hexagonal configuration.
-Instead, fewer contacts are at the boundaries, and some were lost during system initialization.
-Also, for $n=0$, Fig. \ref{fig:wide2}.b shows that the elastic energy $E$ is not homogeneous but is more concentrated in a small central core, which implies a non-hydrostatic pressure distribution.
+Instead, it comes from fewer contacts at the systems' boundaries and some losses during system initialization.
+Also, for $n=0$, Fig. \ref{fig:wide2}b shows that the elastic energy $E$ is not homogeneous but more concentrated in a small central core, which implies a non-hydrostatic pressure distribution.
 This non-hydrostatic distribution is consistent with the Janssen effect, where the strongest pressure is not located at the bottom of the medium but in a central place.
 This effect has been reported for confined granular monolayers \cite{Dorbolo:2005jp,Scheller:2006gs}.
 Then, for $n=60$ and $120$ the coordination number decreases in magnitude across the system by forming channels of lower contacts.
 The elastic energy also decreases, particularly in the central core.
 At $n=180$ an empty zone appears in the upper-left corner of the system produced by a small migration of particles.
 Note that this migration does not constitute an avalanche because the avalanche criterion $r_m>0.8$ is not satisfied.
 A consequence of this departure is an increment of the elastic energy just under the empty zone, producing diagonal segments of strong elastic energy, which increases the system's strength locally.
-For $n=190$ the system collapses and all particles depart outside the fence of the system (note that in Fig. \ref{fig:wide2} at $n=190$ particles are moving down).
-At this point, most of the contacts are lost (low $z$ values), and the elastic energy shows a non-homogeneous behavior with zones of strong collisions inside of a pressure-relaxed field.
+For $n_c$ = 190 the system collapses and all particles depart outside the fence of the system.
+At this point, most of the contacts are lost (low $z$ values), and consequently, the elastic energy is globally reduced, except for some intense interactions between particles.